jamesfalkner/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

 on the version of Liferay you are using.

 For Liferay 6.1, the only way to disable CSRF checking and the `p_auth` token requirement is to disable them globally, via this `portal-ext.properties`
 setting:

     json.service.auth.token.enabled=false

-For Liferay 6.2 and later, a better approach is to disable it only for those services that you believe don't need checking.
-To disable CSRF protection for the Skinny JSON Provider, you can add the value `com.liferay.portal.jsonwebservice.JSONWebServiceServiceAction:/skinny/` to the list of `auth.token.ignore.origins` values in your `portal-ext.properties`:
+For Liferay 6.2 and later, a better approach is to disable ("whitelist") it only for those services that you believe don't need checking.
+For example, to disable CSRF protection for the User service, you can add the value `com.liferay.portal.jsonwebservice.JSONWebServiceServiceAction:/user/` to the list of `auth.token.ignore.origins` values in your `portal-ext.properties`:

     auth.token.ignore.origins=\
-        com.liferay.portal.jsonwebservice.JSONWebServiceServiceAction:/skinny/
+        com.liferay.portal.jsonwebservice.JSONWebServiceServiceAction:/user/

+To disable a specific method within a service, you could do this:

+    auth.token.ignore.origins=\
+        com.liferay.portal.jsonwebservice.JSONWebServiceServiceAction:/user/get-user-by-email-address

-Now that you've configured appropriate access for your Skinn JSON Provider app, let's call its services!
+Now that you've configured appropriate access for your web services, let's see how to use them!

 ### Retrieving Skinny Web Content Articles